xuqian623/finicon-feedback/README.md

 # Contributing & feedback

 Thank you for taking the time to help improve Finicon.
-This repository collects **public feedback, feature requests, and support questions** through GitHub Issues.
+This repository collects **bug report, icon requests, and feature request** through GitHub Issues.

 ## Before you open an issue